-Images in Templafy are for in-Office use.
-Make sure size and resolution are adjusted to reflect this.
+Images in Templafy are for in-Office use, so the size and resolution should reflect this.

-In addition, if an image is to be used as a background picture in a presentation, it is best to save it with dimensions that matches the format of the presentation (e.g. 16:9 or 4:3).
+If an image is to be used as a backgroundin a presentation, it is best to save it with dimensions that match the format of the presentation (e.g. 16:9 or 4:3).

 For further details, please see Uploading Images to the Image Library

-Slides are uploaded as a presentation.
-Each slide in the presentation is available as individual slides to the end-user
+Slides are uploaded as a presentation, and each slide in the presentation is available as an individual slides to users.

-All slides added to the slide library must be based on the slide lay-outs that are available in the presentations in which they are intended to be inserted in.
+All slides added to the slide library must be based on the slide layouts that are available in the presentations that they are intended to be used in.

 Slides are inserted from Templafy using "destination formatting".
-It works the same way as if you just copy one slide from one presentation and inserts this in another.
+It works in the same manner as copying a slide from one presentation and inserting it into another.

 For further details, please see Uploading slides to the slide library